QualiSystems/devguide_source/_shells/8.1.0/debugging-shell-commands.md

 #### Debugging the shell

 Using the mock debugger is easy.

-All you need to do is add the following mock code to the shell, and specify some details, like reservation ID, resource address and name, and any attributes required for resource discovery (for example, User, Password and SNMP Read Community.
+Add the following mock code to the shell, and specify some details, like reservation ID, resource address and name, and any attributes required for resource discovery (for example, User, Password and SNMP Read Community.

 {% highlight python %}
 if __name__ == "__main__":